PatrickTrentin88/wcet_omt/README.md

 - added default omt solver configurations for benchmarks

-The original work of [HAL-14] is made available within Pagai's sources, and is located in the path `pagai/WCET`.
+The original work of [HAL-14] is made available within Pagai's sources, and is located in the path `tools/pagai/WCET` after installation.

 ## LIMITATIONS

-There are a number of inherent limitations in this work, some of which derive from using an outdated version of clang/llvm and (apparently) from Pagai's implementation.
+There are a number of inherent limitations in this work, some of which are caused by the use of outdated version of libraries and tools (clang, llvm, z3) and others arising directly from Pagai.

 Known issues:
-- Pagai running out of memory / stuck in loop
+- Pagai running out of memory / stuck
 - opt running out of memory when performing loop unrolling over some benchmarks
 - no support for bytecode with loops which have not been unrolled (also in [HAL-14])